centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images) or features?
 In either case, please provide a description.**

-Each instance constist of the following columns
+Each instance consists of the following columns
 ```
 'ArticleUrl', 'Heading', 'SubHeading', 'Lead', 'Paragraph', 'PublishDate', 'BodyText',
 'Captions', 'Authors', 'Source', 'WordCount', 'ArticleId', 'PageIds', 'Section', 'text'
 ```

 Where we constructed the columns `text` column by joining the `Heading`, `SubHeading` using newline.
-If the textfield is empty it is ignored and no newline is added.
+If the text field is empty it is ignored and no newline is added.
 The we join the resulting string with the `BodyText` using two newlines.

-During the quality filtering we add the following indicator columns:
+During the quality filtering, we add the following indicator columns:
 ```
 'passed_quality_filter', 'filtered_by_max_chr_length', 'filtered_by_doc_length',
 'filtered_by_mean_word_length', 'filtered_by_alpha_ratio', 'filtered_by_stop_word',